10 September 2012: National measles campaign launched

 “Zambia is committed to providing routine immunization to all its infants to prevent diseases such as measles.
 We are determined to increase support for immunization efforts beyond current efforts in order to reach children with lifesaving vaccines and improve the health, development and survival of our children and attainment of Millennium Development Goals,” said Dr. Katema.

-According to UNICEF Zambia Officer-in-Charge Shaya Asindua, immunisation is key to improving the health and welfare of children.
+According to UNICEF Zambia Officer-in-Charge Shaya Asindua, immunization is key to improving the health and welfare of children.
 “Children are the future and we should all ensure their survival.
-UNICEF commends the Zambian Government for progress in the immunisation programme which has resulted in a reduction in under-five mortality.
+UNICEF commends the Zambian Government for progress in the immunization programme which has resulted in a reduction in under-five mortality.
 We will continue to devote substantial efforts towards survival and development of young children through supporting advocacy, programme design, national leadership and public engagement,” said Ms. Asindua.

 “This vaccination campaign offers a unique opportunity to protect Zambian children against measles.
-It is likely to contribute significantly to further reductions in infant and under-five morbidity and mortality rates and towards the achievement of Millennnium Development Goal number 4 which aims to reduce the under-five mortality rate by two thirds between 1990 and 2015,” said WHO Representative Dr. Olusegun Babaniyi.
+It is likely to contribute significantly to further reductions in infant and under-five morbidity and mortality rates and towards the achievement of Millennium Development Goal number 4 which aims to reduce the under-five mortality rate by two thirds between 1990 and 2015,” said WHO Representative Dr. Olusegun Babaniyi.

 During the 2012 campaign, the Government forecasts that 6,438,799 children agreed between 6 months to 15 years will receive the measles vaccine, 1,501,440 children aged 0 to 59 months will also receive a supplemental polio vaccine in 30 high-risk districts.
 A total of 2,728,295 children countrywide in the same age group will also be given Vitamin A, which strengthens the immune system and prevents blindness, while 2,155,444 children aged 12-59 months will receive deworming tablets.